 And remember, any time you look to enhance your brand or even rebrand make sure you involve your sales team in the development.
 For instance, if your brand values display, amongst other things, a formal professional image, then your sales team should have the same demeanor.
 There is nothing more disconcerting for buyers than getting mixed signals – a neat and professional brand image sold by sloppy or casually dressed sales people.
 That is incongruent and creates cognitive dissonance in customers.

-Peter Finkelstein says above all make sure that the brand philosophy runs throughout the entire business including the sales operation, finance, productions, service, administration, etc.
+Above all make sure that the brand philosophy runs throughout the entire business including the sales operation, finance, productions, service, administration, etc.

 One of our clients has recognized the importance of including the operations and productions teams in the high level roll out of the new sales strategy and value proposition because they will be key to delivering the promise across the value chain and without them the promises cannot be kept.

 A brand is more than just a name and a catchy logo; it’s an entire personality and way of being.